Last updated on December 14th, 2021

 1. Cheap Flights to the Galapagos

-From the San Cristobal Airport you can walk 15 minutes to Puerto Baquerizo Moreno or take a taxi for $1 or $2.
+From the San Cristobal Airport, you can walk 15 minutes to Puerto Baquerizo Moreno or take a taxi for $1 or $2.

-Most international flights to the Galapagos are going to hit your bank account: starting at $700 round-trip, even more if you’re on the other side of the planet.
+Most international flights to the Galapagos are going to hit your bank account: starting at $700 round-trip, even more, if you’re on the other side of the planet.

 Have a flexible itinerary if you can, and use Skyscanner to search flights to the Galapagos for the whole year.

 Checked luggage does not directly go to the Galapagos.
 It will have to be re-checked in Guayaquil or Quito.
-I’ve met travellers that were told their checked luggage goes directly to the Galapagos.
+I’ve met travelers that were told their checked luggage goes directly to the Galapagos.
 Then they lost their luggage.
 Luckily, it was found and delivered later.

 2. Where to Stay in the Galapagos

 There are only four inhabited islands: Floreana, Isabela, San Cristobal, and Santa Cruz.
-Depending who you ask or what you read, some consider Baltra an inhabited island because of its airport and other facilities.
+Depending on who you ask or what you read, some consider Baltra an inhabited island because of its airport and other facilities.
 I’m sure some locals sleep there but there really is no town.

 Puerto Velasco Ibarra, Floreana: I only took a day tour here for $115 because I didn’t want to pay the $30 to $40 per night for a room.
 The rooms are not that great for the price according to reviews.
 There are fewer than 200 residents on this island.
 However, you can meet the Wittmer family who runs one of the hotels.
 See the documentary The Galapagos Affair.

 Puerto Villamil, Isabela: I stayed at Casa Rosada (it’s pink) or also called the iguana hostel.
 Unfortunately, they wouldn’t budge on the price and I paid about $24/night including tax.
 They have hot showers with a great view of the beach.
 There is a lively bar at night with volleyball.
 But I wouldn’t stay here again because a lot of the locals hang out here at night.
-A traveller’s belongings were stolen by opening the window.
+A traveler’s belongings were stolen by opening the room window.
 There are several other options on the main road where you can get a room for $15 or $20 a night.

 Puerto Ayora, Santa Cruz: I was able to get a private room for $15/night at Sir Francis Drake Hostel.
 I told the attendant I was a volunteer and asked if he can give me a discount.
 He also mentioned it is $12/night in a shared room.